 In connection with the IPO, the Company settled the Employee Trust, the beneficiaries of which are certain executive officers and employees of the Company as of the date of closing of the IPO.
 The Employee Trust was established in consideration for past and ongoing services to the Company by such executive officers and employees and in some cases in furtherance of agreements made by the Company in its offers of employment to such executive officers and employees.
-The Common Shares held in the Employee Trust are subject to certain vesting conditions and forfeiture upon the occurrence of certain events, including termination for cause, resignation, termination without cause, disability, death or retirement, in a manner similar to the vesting of awards, and the impact on awards as a result of the occurrence of such events, under the Company's Omnibus Plan.
+The Common Shares held in the Employee Trust vest in tranches over time from the date of the closing of the IPO until December 31, 2025, and are subject to certain other vesting conditions and forfeiture upon the occurrence of certain events, including termination for cause, resignation, termination without cause, disability, death or retirement, in a manner similar to the vesting of awards, and the impact on awards as a result of the occurrence of such events, under the Company's Omnibus Plan.

-Designation of Class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class Common Shares 547,292 (1) 0.46%
+Designation of Class Number of securities held in escrow or that are subject to a contractual restriction on transfer as of December 31, 2022 Percentage of class as of December 31, 2022 Common Shares 275,841 (1) 0.23%